What are the impacts of energy insecurity?

 Exploration of sensitive environments

-As energy demand increases and availability decreases, exploitation in sensitive environments become more common.
+As energy demand increases and availability decreases, exploitation in sensitive environments becomes more common.
 Examples include:

 - Drilling for oil in Siberia and Alaska threatens the fragile polar and tundra ecosystems.

-- Areas of rainforest have been cleared in tropical areas to make way for biofuel.
+- Rainforest areas have been cleared in tropical areas to make way for biofuel.

-- The construction of dams and reservoirs has led to valleys being flooded, displacing thousands of people, the loss of farmland and the destruction of ecosystems.
-An example of this is the construction of the Three Gorges Dam project in China.
+- The construction of dams and reservoirs has flooded valleys, displacing thousands of people, destroying farmland, and destroying ecosystems.
+An example is the construction of the Three Gorges Dam project in China.

 - The controversial construction of renewable energy such as wind and solar farms in popular upland areas such as the Scottish Highlands and the Lake District.